North Korean hackers said possibly behind massive Coincheck heist | The Japan Times

 “It’s a possibility that North Korea could be behind the theft,” said the source, who had knowledge of Intelligence Committee proceedings.

-The person, who declined to be named due to sensitivity of the issue, added the virtual coin market remains a likely target for North Korean hackers due to its sheer size and light regulation but that there was no hard evidence that North Koreans were behind the theft.
+The person, who declined to be named due to the sensitivity of the issue, added that the virtual coin market remains a likely target for North Korean hackers due to its sheer size and light regulation, but there was no hard evidence North Koreans were behind the theft.

-The source echoed an earlier report by South Korea’s Channel A news that said North Korean hackers had probably conducted the hack.
+The source echoed an earlier report by South Korea’s Channel A news that said North Korean hackers had probably conducted the heist.

-Japan’s cryptocurrency exchange Coincheck Inc. was raided Friday to fix flaws in its computer networks well before hackers stole $530 million of digital money in January.

-The National Intelligence Agency told parliament Monday that North Korea’s theft of virtual currency from its rival to the South last year was on the scale of tens of millions of dollars, according to parliamentary sources.
+The National Intelligence Service (NIS) told South Korea’s parliament Monday that North Korea’s theft of virtual currency from its rival to the South last year was on the scale of tens of millions of dollars, according to parliamentary sources.

-They said the NIS had also briefed the National Assembly that it is investigating whether North Korea was behind the Coincheck hack on Jan.
+These sources said the NIS had also briefed the National Assembly that it is investigating whether North Korea was behind the Coincheck hack of Jan.
 26.

 The NIS said tens of billions of won in cryptocurrency were stolen from South Korea cryptocurrency exchanges last year through North Korean cyberattacks, which partly involved the sending of hacking emails to members of the exchanges.